 A Guide to Zero-Knowledge Proofs

-Traditional methods force us to over-share: a password to log in, a date of birth to prove eligibility, sensitive data to prove solvency.
+Traditional methods force us to over-share: a password to log in, a date of birth to prove eligibility, sensitive financial data to prove solvency.
 This creates risk, complexity, and a fragile dependence on trusted intermediaries.

 Zero-knowledge proofs (ZKPs) offer a radical alternative.
 With ZKPs, you can prove that something is true without revealing why it’s true.
 It’s a shift in trust architecture: from trusting people or institutions, to trusting math.